The week of the constituent convention on social networks

 ANALYSIS OF NETWORKS AND COMMUNITIES

-This week’s analysis was carried out using the following query: (constituyente OR constituyentes OR constitucional OR constitución OR constitucion OR convencion OR convención OR convencionales OR convencional) OR (#convencionconstituyente OR #convenciónconstituyente OR #convencionconstitucional OR #convenciónconstitucional OR #convencion OR #convención) -acusación -”unidad constituyente” -#debateunidadconstituyente.
+This week’s analysis was carried out through the following query: (constituyente OR constituyentes OR constitucional OR constitución OR constitucion OR convencion OR convención OR convencionales OR convencional) OR (#convencionconstituyente OR #convenciónconstituyente OR #convencionconstitucional OR #convenciónconstitucional OR #convencion OR #convención) -acusación –“unidad constituyente” #debateunidadconstituyente.

-Through this query, we sought to include conversations related to the constituent process, removing publications containing the word “acusación” (accusation) in order to filter out publications about constitutional accusations from the sample, and excluding the words “unidad constituyente” (constituent unity) or the hashtag #debateunidadconstituyente (constituent unity debate) in order to find the publications related to that topic.
+Through this query, we sought to obtain conversations related to the constituent process, eliminating publications with the word “acusación” (accusation) in order to remove publications about constitutional accusations from the sample, as well as the words “unidad constituyente” (constituent unity) or the hashtag #debateunidadconstituyente (constituent unity debate) in order to filter out publications related to the pact.

 * The Digital Democracy Room is a project of FGV DAPP in Brazil in partnership with Chequeado, Espacio Público, Linterna Verde and Ojo Público.
 It’s goal is to monitor and analyze the digital conversations regarding the electoral context.